 Thanks, Jeff.
 What's ahead for Hazer going forward past the financial year?Geoff Ward:

 Well, the focus for this year very much is on the design, fabrication, construction and commissioning of the commercial demonstration plant.
-That will be 100 ton per annum hydrogen production facility using waste gas produced through the water treatment facilities.
-That will be the plight of the project's main focus, but in parallel to that, we're working with potential commercial customers in Europe, in Asia and in Australia, which can take advantage of this first demonstration site to move into commercial projects.
+That will be 100 tonne per annum hydrogen production facility using waste gas produced through the water treatment facilities.
+That will be the project's main focus, but in parallel to that, we're working with potential commercial customers in Europe, in Asia and in Australia, which can take advantage of this first demonstration site to move into commercial projects.
 Anna Napoli:

 So speaking of those commercial opportunities and partnerships, what opportunities do you see for hydrogen in Australia?Geoff Ward: